Sweet Tooth

 Popston

-Founded by Houston native Jonathan Delgado, Popston started out as a pushcart and is now a brick-and-mortar known for its unique, and often very colorful, creations.
-Think flavors like mangonadas with chamoy and tajin, chocolate fudgesicles, and mango sorbet.
+Founded by Houston native Jonathan Delgado, Popston started as a pushcart and is now a brick-and-mortar known for its vivid, inventive creations.
+Think mangonadas with chamoy and Tajín, chocolate fudgesicles, and mango sorbet.

 Red Circle Ice Cream

-No ice cream shop in Houston allows you to taste the rainbow more than Red Circle.
-The small local chain has neon-hued flavors like Elmo Crunch, Donkey Kong, and Green Goblin.
-It also gets adventurous with scoops like durian, crawfish, and Hot Cheetos.
-The big draw at Red Circle is the churros—get your favorite and add a scoop of the ice cream of your choice.
-And no churro hits quite like the churro daddy, a circular creation that arcs around your ice cream scoop for an unmistakably Instagrammable feast.
+No ice cream shop in Houston lets you taste the rainbow quite like Red Circle.
+The small local chain has neon-hued flavors like Elmo Crunch, Donkey Kong, and Green Goblin, plus adventurous scoops, like durian, Hot Cheetos, and crawfish.
+The big draw, though, is the churros.
+Nothing quite hits like the Churro Daddy, a circular creation paired with scoops of your choice of ice cream for an unmistakable Instagrammable moment.

 Red Circle Ice Cream also has locations in Pearland and Sugar Land.